microsoft/vscode-docs/languages/javascript.md

 * install the corresponding linter globally or inside the workspace folder that contains the JavaScript code to be validated.
   For example using `npm install eslint` or `npm install jshint`, respectively.
-* enable eslint or jshint via the corresponding settings `'eslint.enable' = true` or `'jshint.enbale'` = true, respectively.
+* enable eslint or jshint via the corresponding settings `"eslint.enable": true` or `"jshint.enable": true`, respectively.
-* optionally disable VS Code's built-in JavaScript validation via the setting `'javascript.validate.enable' = false`
+* optionally disable VS Code's built-in JavaScript validation via the setting `"javascript.validate.enable": false`
 * use the .eslintrc or .jshintrc file to configure the linter.